organic-idn/ML-Model/README.md

     <img src="sawilabelcategory.png" alt="First Image" width="400" height="300" />
     <img src="sawiboundingbox.png" alt="Second Image" width="400" height="300" />
 </div>
 The TFLite output tensor contains the results of the AI model's predictions.
 It provides valuable insights into the processed data, revealing the model's inference and decision-making.
-By analyzing the tensor's values and interpreting them, we can gain a deeper understanding of the AI's output and its significance within the context of our application.
+By analyzing the tensor's values and interpreting them, we can gain a deeper understanding of the model output and its significance within the context of our application.
 <br>
 <br>
 <h3 align="left"> Reference </h3>